Xaxis/jquery.devgrid/README.md

 ## Summary

 jQuery.devgrid serves two purposes.
-It is useful for the visualization of responsive site grids/breakpoints while providing a method for tracking which breakpoint is active in your frontend code.
+It is useful for the visualization of responsive site grids while providing a method for tracking which breakpoint is active in your frontend code.

 ## Author